keenethics/keenethics/README.md

 ##Deploying to remote server

-We currently use meteor.com hosting as our server.
+We currently use meteor.com hosting for our both [staging](http://keenethics.meteor.com) and [production](http://keenethics.com) servers.
 To deploy you can simply run:

-`meteor deploy keenethics.meteor.com`
+* For staging: `meteor deploy keenethics.meteor.com`
+* For production: `meteor deploy keenethics.com`

 #Testing